Search

 Explanation

-Because the input is sorted, we can solve this question in O(n) time and O(1) space using the two-pointer technique by eliminating unecessary pairs from our search.
+Because the input is sorted, we can solve this question in O(n) time and O(1) space using the two-pointer technique by eliminating unnecessary pairs from our search.

 Let's say we want to find a pair of numbers that sum to 13 in the following array:

 We start by initializing two pointers at opposite ends of the array, which represent the pair of numbers we are currently considering.
 Note that this pair has a sum (14) that is greater than our target (13).
-Also note that if we laid out all possible pairs sums in our array and sorted them, this pair sits right in the middle.
+Starting at opposite ends lets us efficiently adjust: moving left right increases the sum, while moving right left decreases it.

 Because our array is sorted, all other pairs using 13 (the element at our right pointer) also have sums greater than our target, as they all use numbers greater than 1 (the element at our left pointer).

-So, we move our right pointer back, which elimininates those unecessary pairs from our search, and arrive at the next pair to consider.
+So, we move our right pointer back, which elimininates those unnecessary pairs from our search, and arrive at the next pair to consider.

 Now, since our sum is less than our target, we know that all other pairs using 1 also have sums less than our target.
 So, we move our left pointer forward to eliminate those unnecessary pairs and arrive at the next pair to consider.